Rosehip Oil Vs Jojoba Oil

 Rosehip Oil

-You can also find relief from inflammation in the form of rosehip oil.
-Thanks to the addition of polyphenols and anthocyanin in the ingredient list, the oil is naturally soothing.
 However, when those additions work in conjunction with the vitamin E present in the oil, this product can work miracles on swollen skin.

 4. Oil Regulation

-One of the biggest worries when introducing a beauty oil to your skincare routine, especially for oily skin types, is that it will leave your skin feeling slicker, or that it will compromise the oil production of your face.
+Is that it will leave your skin feeling slicker or that it will compromise the oil production of your face?

 Jojoba Oil

-Makeup artists love the feel of jojoba oil on the skin, some even calling it compatible with all skin types.
-This is due to the fact that the molecular composition and overall feel of the oil are almost an exact match to the oil that skin naturally produces.
+This is because the molecular composition and overall feel of the oil are almost an exact match to the oil that the skin naturally produces.

-This means that your skin won’t be able to tell the difference between an oily face, and you having just applied jojoba oil.
-Essentially, it will be tricked into being soothed, so your skin won’t produce any more oil than it has to.
+This means that your skin won’t be able to tell the difference between an oily face and one that has just been applied with jojoba oil.

 Rosehip Oil

 For those who aren’t fans of the gliding feel and luminescent finish that comes with beauty oil, you’ll be glad to know that rosehip oil sinks quickly into the skin.
-It’s known for its quick absorption rate, making it a great choice for oily skin types.
-However, this means that it doesn’t regulate oil production in the same way that jojoba oil does.

-Verdict: Both jojoba oil and rosehip oil are great choices for oily skin, but in different ways.
-If you’re looking for oil regulation, jojoba oil is a great choice, but if you’re looking for an oil that doesn’t sit on the surface of the skin, rosehip oil should be your pick.
+However, if you’re seeking an oil that doesn’t sit on the surface of the skin, rosehip oil should be your top pick.

 5. Cell Turnover

-Recent skincare trends rely heavily on products that promote healthy cell turnover rates.
-Though a lot of people reach for actives, a beauty oil can provide the same pore-clearing, acne-soothing results we all yearn for!
+Although many people reach for actives, a beauty oil can provide the same pore-clearing, acne-soothing results we all yearn for.

 Jojoba Oil

 We’re super thankful for the addition of vitamin B in the jojoba oil formula.
-Vitamin B is a great, gentle way to promote cell turnover.
-However, that’s not the only addition to the jojoba oil ingredient list that makes it a star at stimulating cell growth! vitamin E is also present and is a master at speeding cell regeneration.
+Vitamin B is a gentle and effective way to promote cell turnover.

 Rosehip Oil

-As we previously mentioned, rosehip oil contains vitamin A, which also encourages cell turnover rates!
-Retinol is actually derived from vitamin A, so that speaks to it’s effectiveness in terms of cell regeneration.
+Retinol is actually derived from vitamin A, so that speaks to its effectiveness in terms of cell regeneration.

-Verdict: Both jojoba and rosehip oil are fantastic choices for those looking for natural ways to exfoliate their skin, but jojoba oil may be more compatible for those with sensitive faces, whereas rosehip oil could be a great choice for those with more resilient skin (or those who are already familiar with actives).
+In contrast, rosehip oil could be an excellent choice for those with more resilient skin (or those who are already familiar with actives).

 6. General Longevity

-Noting how long a product’s shelf life is is important for those who are serious about their skincare.
-This tells you how long a product’s formulation is deemed effective, and can protect you from using expired formulas on your skin.
-Not only that, but if a product has a short shelf-life, those who aren’t able to replenish their supply at that rate can note to stay away.
+Not only that, but if a product has a short shelf life, those who aren’t able to replenish their supply at that rate should note to stay away.

 Jojoba Oil

-With proper storage, jojoba oil can last 2-3 years.
-A beauty oil lasting this long is almost unheard of, which adds to the popularity of the oil amongst beauty and makeup enthusiasts.
+A beauty oil that lasts this long is almost unheard of, which adds to its popularity among beauty and makeup enthusiasts.

 Rosehip Oil